-Our master's program in higher education administration with a concentration in student affairs administration is for you if you wish to pursue a career in college student affairs administration.
-Our program focuses on providing you with the skills needed to help two- and four-year institututions meet the learning and development needs of all students and to personalize the college campus.
+Our master's program in higher education and student affairs is for you if you wish to pursue a career in higher education working directly with college students in student affairs, academic affairs, enrollment management, or related units.
+Our program focuses on providing you with the skills needed to help two- and four-year institutions meet the learning and development needs of all students and to personalize the college campus.
 Our program is designed to meet the guidelines developed by the Council for Advancement of Standards in Higher Education criteria for master's programs.
 The guidelines emphasize student development, multicultural issues and practical experience.

 The features of our program include: